Making an API Request

 The body of a request is often sent in a structured format as specified in the Content-Type header field.
 The request body transfers content except the request header.

-The request body varies between APIs.
-Some APIs do not require the request body, such as the APIs requested using the GET and DELETE methods.
+The request body varies depending on APIs.
+Some APIs do not require the request body, such as the APIs requested using the GET or DELETE method.

 If an API is used to obtain a user token, the request parameters and parameter description can be obtained from the API request.
 The following provides an example request with a body included.
 Replace user_name, domain_name, and user_password with the actual username, tenant name, and login password, respectively. project_name is the project name.
 For details, see Obtaining a Username, Obtaining a Tenant Name and ID, and Obtaining a Project Name.